cloud-gov/common-pipelines/container/README.md

 fly -t ci set-pipeline --pipeline YOUR-PIPELINE-NAME --config ci/pipeline.yml --load-vars-from ci/vars.yml
 ```

-It is recommended that `YOUR-PIPELINE-NAME` be your repository name so you can find the pipeline easily in Concourse.
+It is recommended that your pipeline name, image name, and repository name all be identical so it is easy to locate them all.

 If problems occur, see [Troubleshooting](#Troubleshooting).

 ### Vars file

-The vars in `your-repo/ci/vars.yml` may be assigned empty maps:
+Some vars in `your-repo/ci/vars.yml` may be assigned empty maps:

 ```yaml
 # vars.yml
 oci-build-params: {}
 ```

-Or you can populate the maps with params to pass to individual steps:
+You can populate the maps with params to pass to individual steps:

 ```yaml
 # example: the oci-build step accepts a map named `oci-build-params`